 Cloverdale Rodeo and Country Fair

-In 2019 the Cloverdale Rodeo takes place in Surrey from Friday May 17 until Monday May 20.
-At the rodeo there are bucking broncos, barrel races, bull riding competitions and more.
+In years when it does occur, at the rodeo there are bucking broncos, barrel races, bull riding competitions and more.

 At the fair there is also country music, midway rides and every kind of farm animal you can think of.
 Kids will love it!

-Fireworks displays are on the Friday starting at around 9:30 pm, and the parade takes place on Saturday from 10:00 am until noon.
+Fireworks displays are usually on the Friday starting at around 9:30 pm, and the parade takes place on Saturday from 10:00 am until noon.
+2020 details are to be confirmed.

 Check out the Cloverdale Rodeo and Country Fair for more information.